lovette/mnyxls/tests/TESTING.md

 When the test is run, the generated `result.xlsx` workbook will be saved in the test directory and can be renamed.

+The `expected_result.xlsx` workbook for each test can be reset after test data is changed by setting `RESET_EXPECTED_RESULT_XLS = True` in `testutils.py` module.
+This will overwrite the expected result with the new result if it has the same structure (sheets and columns) as the current expected result.

 ## Test working directory

 In order to keep the `tests` directory clean, the working directory for each test is set to `tmp_path`